-The State will publish notices of the hearings in a minimum of five newspapers of general circulation regionally throughout the State, notifying the public no less than five (5) days before the hearing of the time, date, location, and subject of the hearings in order to obtain the views of citizens on the State's housing and community development needs and on the housing and community development and performance of the State, however the State will activity strive to give at least 10 days notice.
+The State will publish notices of the hearings in a minimum of three newspapers of general circulation regionally throughout the State, notifying the public no less than five (5) days before the hearing of the time, date, location, and subject of the hearings in order to obtain the views of citizens on the State's housing and community development needs and on the housing and community development and performance of the State, however the State will activity strive to give at least 10 days notice.
 Letters will also be mailed out to local governments, non profit and for profit developers, advocacy organizations, Public Housing Authorities, and other stakeholders in the Consolidated Planning process.
+In the event of certain disasters or emergencies HUD may provide waivers and or alternative requirements relative to public notification processes.
+In such events, the State will avail itself of any provide that will help in expediting notifications for the delivery of assistance to the community.